j-oey/bronxpack/README.md

 -choose the game mode search and rescue <br />
 -the mod automatically setups up the game rules for you <br />
 -when in game type "spawnbot" in console to add a bot <br />
--if playing unsetup 2 bots is helpful as they dont always go to good places <br />
 ## (S1x)
 -choose the game modes search and destroy or search and rescue <br />
 -add an enemy bot in the pregame menu <br />
 -the mod automatically setups up the game rules for you <br />
--if playing unsetup 2 bots is helpful as they dont always go to good places <br />
  <br />
 ## (Plutonium T5)
 -choose the game mode search and destory <br />